 This could be “messy” I guess, but if it’s outside I don’t really care as it can be hosed off!
 There is no clean up and you don’t have to wipe your kids down!
 This can also just be done on a baking sheet inside.

 We sprinkle spots of baking soda on the concrete outside.
 Then, I get a little cup of vinegar and a medicine syringe (from an old Tylenol bottle or you can buy them at any grocery store).

 Little ones who can pull the syringe up and down can squirt the baking soda with vinegar and watch it bubble.
 Lots of baking soda spots = lots of quiet play.
 I can easily go through half a box.
 Add some food coloring to the vinegar for more fun!
 We hose it off or just wait for the rain when done.

-My kids didn’t get this one until Laila was 2.5 and Nigel was 4, but it is AWESOME!
+My kids were 2.5 and 4 when we got this, but it is AWESOME!
 It has a chalkboard, whiteboard, and paper roll with paint buckets.
-For a nonmessy day, just leave out painting and let them draw and erase.
-Don’t forget to buy chalk, markers, and dry erase markers and paint as they do not come with this set.
-Or, get all those accessories in a pack here on Amazon.
+For a non messy day, just leave out painting and let them draw and erase.
+Don’t forget to buy chalk, markers, dry erase markers and paint as they do not come with this set.